lilyosah/tech-knowledgebase/Software-Engineering/Relational Databases.md

 ## Associations and Foreign Keys
 Associations to other DBs can be one-to-one, one-to-many, or many-to-many.

-==Foreign keys:== A column in one table whose job is to reference the primary key of another table
+==Foreign keys:== A column in one "owned" table  whose job is to reference the primary key of another "owner" table
-- The "owned" DB has the foreign key of the owner

 Associations are mapped through [[SQL]] joins: does a Cartesian product between two tables